Pocket 808

 Pocket 808 are a dance music duo from Sydney.
 Previous named PoxyMusic, the duo is composed of Sameer Sengupta and Ken Cloud.
 Their music is a mix of dub, rock and hip hop and they feature guest vocalists on their tracks.
 Singers have included Phil Jamieson and Nathan Hudson.

 Their 2003 reworking of "La La Land by Green Velvet", in collaboration with Kid Kenobi, won Best Remix at 2003's Australian Dance Music Awards.

-As PoxyMusic they received a nomination for ARIA Award for Best Dance Release at the ARIA Music Awards of 2007 for "She Bites".
+As PoxyMusic they received a nomination for Best Dance Release at the ARIA Music Awards of 2007 for "She Bites", which features vocals from Nicole Lombardi of the musical group Spalding Rockwell.